Vandercook Lake, Michigan: School district

 The high school mascot is the Jayhawk.
 The district's sports teams also use the nickname "Vandy" on uniforms and in cheers.

+Small parts of the CDP are in the Jackson Public Schools school district.

 Recreation

 Vandercook Lake County Park is a 17 acre park that includes a swim area, three ball diamonds, a boat launch, playground area, fishing area, grills, two picnic shelters, and modern restrooms.
 Quiet World Sports operates a kayak livery from the park.